Friday 31st March

 Full details of our school uniform can be found here.

-Quackers have now started running breakfast and after school clubs for children across both schools, based at St Thomas.
+Quackers have now started running breakfast and after school clubs for children across the Infants school, based at St Thomas.
 The clubs are really well attended, but there are still spaces available.
 Find out more information about our wrap around care and book your places here.

 The following children received Star Awards this week!
 They should all be really proud, well done!